Ahh, animal tourism. It brings out the best and the worst in people, doesn’t it?

 He was an intense fellow, as I can imagine many businessmen are.
 He was deeply invested in our fishing success and wanted to make sure that we were having a good time.
 The second tour was as successful as the first, as we caught some epic mahi-mahi and even did some dolphin spotting on the bay.

 Both times, we were impressed with the quality of guides offered by Alex on the Beach.
-It is evident that they are hand-picked to ensure a quality tour experience.
+They are hand-picked to ensure a quality tour experience.

 Heading to Costa Rica?
 I can’t recommend Alex on the Beach enough.
 If you look them up online, be sure to type in alexonthebeachCR.com.
 If you’re already there, they have an office in Liberia right across from the Coffee Tasting Tour Tio Leo.